 This is part 2 in a series on Fermented Cod Liver Oil – this post will cover:

-- What are the taste differences?
+- What are the taste differences between regular and fermented cod liver oil?
 (See my UPDATE below to find out what I thought when I tried it!)

 - How much should you take?

 - And, what about butter oil?

 Read part 1: why is fermented cod liver oil better nutritionally?

 Read part 3: where to buy the fermented cod liver oil